 I don’t know where to start with finding my personal style.
 Can you help?

 Most days on the blog I tackle a style or beauty topic, offering up advice on trends and new products I think you may be interested in.
-My forthcoming book will be a great help too!
+My forthcoming book is a great help too!
 Want to hone your skills and become a personal stylist?
 Wendy Mak offers a great online course.

 I’ve got a specific style question I’d like you to answer.
 Do you do personal answers?